By:

 Know what it takes to answer your customers' questions

-They Ask, You Answer is applied by large and small companies, all over the world, B2B and B2C, and in different industries.
+Endless Customers is applied by companies large and small, all over the world, B2B and B2C, and in different industries.
 At the same time, there are companies that have tried to put it into practice and have struggled to achieve their goals.

-They Ask, You Answer is a principles-based approach, and to really apply those principles, you need to set up the right structures.
+Endless Customers is a principles-based approach, and to really apply those principles, you need to put the right structures in place.

 This means creating a culture that embraces the vision and building the logistical scaffolding to make it a reality.
 Your sales team and marketing team cannot be aligned without regular meetings.
 Content creation will not run smoothly if your employees are not encouraged to make time for it.
 If you don't celebrate content victories, you will struggle to create momentum.

-But if you enter the process and are aware of the fundamental elements needed for true success with They Ask, You Answer, you will be ready to achieve your goals.
+But if you go into the process and are aware of the fundamental elements needed for true success with Endless Customers, you will be ready to achieve your goals.